nesvera/occ_sing_detection/README.md

         - Ctrl++        = Zoom in
         - Ctrl--        = Zoom out

-7. Place the record folder that was created inside the main dataset folder
+6. Place the video_set_folder folder inside the main dataset folder

 8. Check the frequency distribution of the classes inside de dataset.
 It is NOT recommended to have a big disparity of labeled objects between the classes.